ssibthorpe/ssibthorpe.github.io/cv.md

   </p>

   <p>
-    My goal is to give you a practical, no-BS, bilingual toolkit that helps you check the Law 25 box and get back to building.
+    My goal is to give you a practical, applicable, bilingual toolkit that helps you check the Law 25 box and get back to building.
   </p>

   <h2>Relevant Experience</h2>